 H — High Plastic.

-The soil classification is in A-1, A-2, and A-3 are coarse-grained materials, and group A-4, A-5, A-6 and A-7 contain fine materials.
-Peat, muck and other highly organic soils are classified under A-8.
+The soil classification in A-1, A-2, and A-3 are coarse-grained materials, group A-4, A-5, A-6, and A-7 are fine-grained materials, while peat, muck, and other highly organic soils are classified under A-8.

 They are recognized by visual inspection.